Empowering Houston High School Students

 Mali Nieta Foundation

-Imagine looking into the eyes of a child who has the heart of a leader, the mind of a scholar, and the potential to change the world, yet sees a future that feels like a dead end.
+Imagine looking into the eyes of a Houston teenager who has the heart of a leader, the mind of a scholar, and the potential to change the world — yet sees a future that feels like a dead end.

-Your support today is the first step in a lasting journey of students lifting up other students.
-It is a beautiful, simple chain of humanity that ensures no child has to face the future alone.
-Once that ripple of help begins, it can grow into a powerful wave of hope.
+Your support today is the first step in a lasting journey of students lifting other students.
+It is a beautiful, simple chain of humanity that ensures no Houston student has to face the future alone.
+Once that ripple of help begins, it can grow into a powerful wave of hope across our entire city.

 We Refuse to Let the Story End There.